cheng-01037/cheng-01037.github.io/_pages/about.md

 News
 ------
 \[June 2024\] Our papers on [topology correction for medical image segmentation]() and on [foundation model for brain MRI segmentation](https://arxiv.org/abs/2405.10246) were accepted for MICCAI 2024.
 Congrats to Liu and Xinru!\
 \[May.
 2024\] Our paper on [zero-shot ECG classification](https://arxiv.org/abs/2403.06659) was accepted for ICML 2024; paper on [federated LDCT denoising](https://openreview.net/forum?id=Zg0mfl10o2) was accepted for MIDL 2024.
-Congrats to Che, Xuhang!\
+Congrats to Che and Xuhang!\
 \[Apr.
 2024\] Started my lectureship at Department of Engineering Science, [University of Oxford](https://eng.ox.ac.uk/).\
 \[Apr.
 2024\] We are **calling for participants** for the [CMRxRecon2024 Challenge](https://cmrxrecon.github.io/2024/Home.html) and [UNSURE 2024 Workshop](https://unsuremiccai.github.io/) at MICCAI 2024.\
 \[Dec.
 2023\] Awarded the Imperial College London [Seeds for Success Fund](https://www.imperial.ac.uk/postdoc-fellows-development-centre/resources/pfdc-funds/seeds-for-success-fund/), for the topic of trustworthy machine learning for MRI reconstruction (project lead, 2024 cohort).\